 Risky moves that just might just pay off

-Dr Nathan Kettlewell is fascinated by risk – and what makes some people more open to taking risks while others are more cautious.
+Nathan Kettlewell is fascinated by risk – not in a should-I-put-it-all-on-red kind of way, but in his desire to explore what makes some people more open to taking risks while others are more cautious.

 In the first stage of his research, he will test the theoretical foundations of risky choice by comparing existing approaches to measuring risk preference and looking for correlation between the results.
 The outcomes will shed light on how people make choices that involve risk.